 Cantero is currently completing a 22-year sentence for illicit association and homicide as well a separate 15-year sentence for drug trafficking.
 In April 2019, Guille was also indicted, along with another member of the Monos, Leandro Vilches, alias “Gordo,” for leading drug trafficking operations from prison between 2015 and 2016.

 Ramón Manchuca, alias “Monchi,” the family’s foster child, is serving a 37-year sentence for illicit associations and homicide.
 Jorge Emanuel Chamorro, alias “Ema,” a family friend and gang hitman, was sentenced to 12 years of prison for illicit associations and being an accomplice to a homicide and 17 years for drug trafficking.

 Vanessa Barrios, Guille’s wife, and Jésica Lloan, Ema’s girlfriend, were sentenced to 12 years for coordinating drug production and sales under the orders of their partners while they were held in the Piñero prison, located 20 kilometers from Rosario.

-The group’s family patriarch, Ariel Cantero, alias “El Viejo,” who was sentenced to eight years in prison for being a member of an illicit organization, was granted a reduction in his prison sentence during the COVID-19 pandemic for finishing primary school while in prison and was released on parole in 2020.
+The group’s family patriarch, Ariel Cantero, alias “El Viejo,” who was sentenced to eight years in prison for being a member of an illicit organization, was granted a reduction in his prison sentence during the COVID-19 pandemic for finishing primary school while in prison and was released on parole in 2020 He was, however, re-arrested in April 2022 for allegedly planning a series of attacks on petrol stations and a school in late 2021.
 The family matriarch, Patricia Celestina Contreras de Cantero, alias “La Cele,” was sentenced to eight years of house arrest on charges of leading a criminal organization.